inspire-eu-validation/download-service/A.18.TGR19.entryUpdated.md

 **Test method**

 * For each [entry](#entry) in the Download Service Feed, check if the [updated](#updated) element provides a [valid date](#validdate).
+* A date must not be in the future or before the year 2012.

 **Reference(s)**: